 Courtney E. ErvinPartner

 Her response is immediate.
 When you ask Courtney Ervin to describe herself as a lawyer, she says, “I’m a problem-solver.”
-While it may be true that she is also one of the top up-and-coming trial lawyers in Texas, she finds immense satisfaction when she uses her business acumen to defuse a dispute before it heads to the courtroom, when possible.
+While it may be true that she is one of the top up-and-coming trial lawyers in Texas, she also finds immense satisfaction using her business acumen to defuse disputes early, when possible.

 “Look, I’m not afraid of a good fight,” says Ervin.
 “That’s an essential part of a trial lawyer’s make-up.
 However, I never forget that my clients only call me when they have a problem, which means they’d rather never have to call me.
 So when they do, it’s my responsibility to find quick and efficient solutions so they can get back to business with the least amount of disruption.”

 Ms. Ervin literally grew up in business; her father spent his entire career in the energy industry - as a business executive at a major exploration and production company - based in Houston.
-Her familiarity and nuanced understanding of complex energy-related issues has made her invaluable in solving disputes within the oil and gas industry.
-She takes particular pride in the fact that she has worked on important, cutting-edge energy matters involving first-of-its kind business disputes.
+Her familiarity and nuanced understanding of complex energy-related issues has made her invaluable in solving disputes in that industry.
+She takes particular pride in the fact that she has worked on important, cutting-edge energy matters involving first-of-its kind business ventures.

 Her focus is on high-stakes commercial litigation in state and federal court and in arbitration.
-While many of her clients are in the energy industry, Ms. Ervin regularly represents those involved in other businesses including insurance, real estate, private equity and information technology.
+While many of her clients are in the energy industry, Ms. Ervin regularly represents those involved in other businesses including insurance, construction, real estate, private equity, information technology, and health care.
 Also, she has a wealth of experience involving insurance coverage litigation.

 While she is passionate about serving her clients and eschews personal accolades, she is piling up the honors.
 Ms. Ervin was profiled as one of the leading Energy Litigation lawyers in the U.S. in 2016 by The Legal 500 and has repeatedly earned a place on the Texas Rising Stars list recognizing up-and-coming lawyers.
 She earned her law degree from the University of Houston Law Center, magna cum laude, and her bachelor’s degree from Colorado State University.
 Ms. Ervin is a member of the State Bar of Texas, Houston Bar Association and the Texas Bar Foundation.